Mirijam1/EfficientNetV2_reproduction/index.md

 #### Conclusion of Ablation Study

-Results of the ablation study can vary based on the specific modifications made to the model.
-In this case, the results show that certain modifications can lead to improvements in accuracy, while others may result in reduced performance.
+Based on the results of the ablation study, it is clear that modifying the architecture of the EfficientNetV2 model can have a significant impact on its performance on different datasets.

+For the ImageNet dataset, all variations of the model achieved high training accuracies, with test accuracies peaking for the "Dropped one layer configs for both MBConv and FusedMBConv layers" and "Replacing the FusedMBConv layers with MBConv layers" variations.
+On the other hand, the default model performed relatively poorly on the Imagenet dataset, while the ablation models achieved higher accuracies, with the "Dropped one layer configs for both MBConv and FusedMBConv layers" performing the best.

-For example, in the MNIST dataset, all variations except "only using MBConv layers" reached 99% accuracy, which indicates that the modifications did not significantly impact the model's ability to classify the images correctly.
-However, the "only using MBConv layers" variation had lower train accuracy and converged slower, which suggests that the model's capacity was not enough to learn the features of the dataset.
+For the MNIST dataset, all variations except "only mb conv" reached high training accuracies of 99%, with the "Dropped one layer configs for both MBConv and FusedMBConv layers" variation performing the best.
+The only mbconv variation had lower training accuracy and took longer to converge.

-On the other hand, in the birds dataset, the train accuracies swiftly increased for all variations, but the test accuracy was highest for "only using FusedMBConv layers" and "dropping one of each layer worked" variations.
-This may indicate that the modifications helped the model learn the features of the dataset more efficiently.
-However, the test accuracies seemed to stagnate and not increase after epoch 10 (unlike the train accuracies which were 99%), which could suggest overfitting.
+For the birds dataset, the training accuracies increased swiftly with increasing epochs for all variations, with the default model performing slightly worse than the ablation models.
+The test accuracy was highest for the "Replacing the FusedMBConv layers with MBConv layers" and "Dropped one layer configs for both MBConv and FusedMBConv layers" variations, but not far behind was the default accuracy.
+The worst performing variation was "mb conv".
+It is worth noting that the test accuracies for all variations seemed to stagnate and not increase much after epoch 10.

-In general, modifications that reduce the computational cost of the model while maintaining or improving accuracy are desirable.
-However, if the modifications are too drastic or reduce the model's expressive power, they may result in reduced performance.
-It is also important to monitor for overfitting, as the model may perform well on the training data but not generalize well to unseen data.
-We observed overfitting during our training process as seen in the graphs, this was due to small dataset subsets we used as we were limited in our resouces and time.
+In conclusion, these results suggest that modifying the architecture of the EfficientNetV2 model can lead to significant improvements in its performance on different datasets, and that the "Dropped one layer configs for both MBConv and FusedMBConv layers" and "Replacing the FusedMBConv layers with MBConv layers" variations tend to perform better than the default model.
+However, further research is needed to explore the optimal architecture for this model on different datasets and to understand the reasons behind the stagnation of the test accuracies.

 ## References

 1: https://pytorch.org/vision/main/models/efficientnetv2.html